Category: Landlords, Lettings, New Homes, Residential

 The word ‘Guidance’ is misleading.
 The CPRs are a legal obligation and Material Information is part of it.

-Why don’t I see anything on Rightmove or Zoopla about this?
+What are Rightmove or Zoopla doing about this?